422divya/Devops-projects/java-application/Monitoring/kubernetes-monitoring.md

 Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.

 4- Check if the pods are created and running.
-Below we can see grafana is alos installed.
+Below we can see grafana is also installed.

 $ kubectl get pods -n monitoring
 NAME                                                     READY   STATUS    RESTARTS   AGE